 You only have 20 days from the date on the letter to submit your Petition for Review.
 You may want to start working on gathering the necessary documents before you get the letter.

 You must answer all questions on the Petition and sign it.
 Also, attach copies of Certified Dispositions for your convictions and documentation of your release.

 You should include documentation of things you have done since the time of your conviction.
 You should especially include anything that demonstrates your positive accomplishments.

 - Evidence of volunteerism, or

-- Anything that shows IDFPR that your convictions do not represent who you are today, and you are not a threat working in the health care industry.
+- Anything that shows IDFPR that your convictions do not represent who you are today, and you are not a threat to working in the healthcare industry.

 IDFPR will review your statement and any supporting documents.
 IDFPR considers 15 factors in making this determination.

-You should include information about your life prior to your conviction.
+You should include information about your life before your conviction.
 You should also include any changes you may have made since that time.
 Be factual and straightforward as possible.

-If you deny committing the offense, you should talk to a laywer.
+If you deny committing the offense, you should talk to a lawyer.
 They can help you navigate how to present this to IDFPR.